cloudposse/atmos/website/docs/cli/commands/terraform.md

 <br/>

 :::info
-`atmos` supports all `terraform` commands and flags described in https://www.terraform.io/cli/commands.
+`atmos` supports all `terraform` commands and options described in [Terraform CLI reference](https://www.terraform.io/cli/commands).

-In addition, the `component` argument and `stack` flag are required to generate the variables and backend config for the component in the stack.
+In addition, the `component` argument and `stack` flag are required to generate variables and backend config for the component in the stack.
 :::

 <br/>

-Additions and differences from native `terraform`:
+**Additions and differences from native `terraform`:**

 - before executing other `terraform` commands, `atmos` runs `terraform init`
 - you can skip over atmos calling `terraform init` if you know your project is already in a good working state by using the `--skip-init` flag like